aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLS via C++ or Online App" h2="POTX  to XLS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting POTX files to XLS is a common requirement for many C++ applications.
+XLS is a popular spreadsheet format used by Microsoft Excel and other applications.
+It is a widely used format for storing and sharing data.
+It is also used for creating charts, graphs, and other visualizations.

+<h2>How Aspose.Total Helps for POTX to XLS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert POTX files to XLS within C++ applications.
+It provides two simple steps to convert POTX to XLS.
+Firstly, by using Aspose.Slides for C++, you can export POTX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLS.

+Aspose.Slides for C++ is a powerful API that enables developers to create, read, write, and manipulate PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as creating presentations from scratch, adding slides, adding text, images, and shapes, and more.
+It also supports exporting presentations to various formats such as HTML, PDF, and XLS.

+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, write, and manipulate spreadsheets without using Microsoft Excel.
+It supports a wide range of features such as creating spreadsheets from scratch, adding worksheets, adding text, images, and shapes, and more.
+It also supports exporting spreadsheets to various formats such as HTML, PDF, and XLS.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to XLS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLS.
+By using Aspose.Total for C++, developers can easily convert POTX files to XLS within C++ applications.
+It provides two simple steps to convert POTX to XLS.
+Firstly, by using Aspose.Slides for C++, you can export POTX to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLS.
+This makes it easy for developers to convert POTX files to XLS within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}